9 Summer activities for the elderly

 Start a book club

-Whether it’s just for yourself and the person you’re caring for, or you invite others to join in, coming together regularly to read and chat about a book can keep the mind active, and help to form friendships.
+Whether it’s just for yourself and the person you’re caring for, or you invite others to join in, coming together regularly to read and chat about a book can keep the mind active, and help from connections.

 Book clubs can be held anywhere, be it outside in the garden, or by a sunny window.
 Choosing books along a summer or holiday theme can help evoke memories and enrich the senses too.